 Hong Kong is 8 hours ahead of London, 13 hours ahead of New York, 16 hours ahead of Los Angeles and 2 hours ahead of Sydney.
 Hong Kong does not go on daylight savings time, so subtract one hour from the US times above in summer.

-Hong Kong isn’t as cheap as it used to be, simply because the cost of land is prohibitive and much of its resources is imported, including its water (from China).
-That being said, there are many bargains here, including public transportation, its many museums and meals taken at local Chinese restaurants.
+Hong Kong isn’t as cheap as it used to be, simply because the cost of land is prohibitive and much of its resources is imported, including it water from China.
+That being said, there are many bargains here, including public transportation, its many museums, its duty-free goods and meals taken at local Chinese restaurants.

 The Hong Kong dollar (HK$) is officially pegged to the US dollar at a rate of 7.8 (that is, US$1 equals HK$7.80; HK$10 is about US$1.29).
-In reality, however, that rate fluctuates according to where you change money (banks are better than hotels and currency exchange offices) and whether you’re changing cash or travelers checks (travelers checks generally fetch a slightly better rate).
+In reality, however, that rate fluctuates according to where you change money (banks are better than hotels and currency exchange offices) and whether you’re changing cash or travelers checks (travelers checks, though something of a dinosaur nowadays) generally fetch a slightly better rate).

 Interestingly, three banks (HSBC, Standard Chartered Bank and Bank of China) each issue their own colorful notes, in denominations of HK$10, HK$20, HK$50, $HK100, HK$500 and HK$1,000 bills.

 HK$1 equals 100 cents.
 Coins are issued by the government in 10, 20, and 50 cents and HK$1, HK$2, HK$5 and HK$10.